 The Bank of England has warned that 5.2 million UK mortgage borrowers — up from 3.9 million — could face higher repayments by the end of 2028 as the US–Israel–Iran conflict pushes up inflation, oil prices, and mortgage funding costs.

-What Has the Bank of England Said?
+What Has the Bank of England Said About Mortgage Costs?

 The Bank of England's Financial Policy Committee has warned that the ongoing US–Israel–Iran conflict could push mortgage payments higher for an additional 1.3 million borrowers across the UK by the end of 2028.

 Before the war began, the Bank expected around 3.9 million mortgage borrowers to face higher repayments before 2029.
 That figure has now jumped to 5.2 million, reflecting the economic fallout from surging oil prices and renewed inflation fears.
+For a detailed breakdown of how inflation is feeding into mortgage pricing, see our guide to Middle East conflict and UK inflation.

 However, the Bank stopped short of forecasting a crisis.
 It stressed that average payment increases would be "modest in comparison to those experienced in recent years, as most mortgagors were already on higher rates."
 The UK banking system, it said, would remain capable of supporting households and businesses "even if economic and financial conditions were to be substantially worse than expected."